Family Reunification in Germany

-All information about VISAGUARD services in the area of family reunification in Germany.
+All information about VISAGUARD services for family reunification in Germany.

 Share:

 Family reunification is of enormous practical importance for foreign nationals.
-Therefore, for many immigrants, bringing their families to Germany is a top priority.
-Unfortunately, this priority does not apply to government agencies, which is why family reunification cases often take a long time and can be very laborious.
+Therefore, bringing their families to Germany is a top priority for many immigrants.
+Unfortunately, this priority does not apply to public authorities, which is why family reunification cases often take a long time and can be very laborious.
 However, with sufficient knowledge of the procedures and specific features of family reunification, the process can sometimes be expedited .

 Family reunification is regulated in Sections 27 et seq. of the Residence Act (i.e., Section 6 of the Residence Act (AufenthG)) and encompasses a broad area of law.
 Within family reunification, a distinction must be made between family reunification with German nationals and family reunification with foreign nationals.
 Furthermore, the requirements and procedures must be differentiated according to the type of family relationship (e.g., spouse , child , or parents ).
 On this page, you will find all the relevant instructions for the various types of family reunification.